This blog is about how disability sport has impacted on my life.

 I thought “why would I compete with disabled people when I am able within reason to compete with my able-bodied peers.”
 Maybe it was me being a typical teenager and not wanting to conform or maybe as I see it now looking back at it, perhaps I was looking down on disability sport.

 I only got involved in disability sport in 2002 at the age of 16.
-But I do believe that it was the Manchester 2002 Commonwealth Games, that were the springboard to what would be my future career as a Paralympic athlete.
+But I do believe that it was the Manchester 2002 Commonwealth Games, that was the springboard to what would be my future career as a Paralympic athlete.

 The story goes “It was our last opportunity to become involved in the Welsh swimming programme.
 So, my mother went to the bottom of the temporary stands and shouted ‘Is anybody there from Welsh Swimming and the then head coach Alan Isles came over to chat to us’ It is also a story Alan Isles would relate to other people.”